Crustum/Notification/docs/index.md

 }
 ```

-The `notify()` method that is provided by this behavior is called on the table and receives the entity and notification instance:
+The `notify()` method that is provided by the trait is called on the table and receives the entity and notification instance:

 ```php
 use App\Notification\InvoicePaid;